rozos/Cortexsys/README.md

 Introduction
 ============

-Cortexsys is a deep learning toolbox for Matlab and GNU Octave 4.0 intended for researchers and algorithm developers who would like to rapidly implement and analyze new algorithms with the Matlab or Octave environment.
+Cortexsys is a deep learning toolbox for Matlab (GNU Octave 4.0 with limitations) intended for researchers and algorithm developers who would like to rapidly implement and analyze new algorithms with the Matlab or Octave environment.
 Cortexsys strives to accomplish too goals which are often